MS in Business Analytics & Information Systems

 The program requires 33 hours of coursework and may be taken either full-time or part-time.
-Full-time students who already have taken all required prerequisites may be able to complete the program in one full year (3 semesters) of study.
-Part-time students and full-time students who need prerequisites will typically need from 1 1/2 to 3 years to complete the degree.
+Full-time students who already have taken all required prerequisites may be able to complete the program in one full year (three semesters) of study.
+Part-time students and full-time students who need prerequisites will typically need from 1.5 - 3 years to complete the degree.

 Technical Core (12 credits)